 ### Subjective appraisal of the classroom events and coping processes

-The subjective disruption and confidence appraisals assessed in the SRI on an 11-point rating scale were averaged across the nine classroom events as we were not interested in individual classroom events, but only in the expected mean level of arousal during the teaching phase.
-Regarding the model (see Fig. 1), the disruption appraisal was used to assess the evaluation of the stressor (see Fig. 1, box 2).
-The confidence appraisal, in contrast, referred to the resources available for coping with the stressors (see Fig. 1, box 4).
+The subjective disruption and confidence appraisals were assessed on an 11-point rating scale, ranging from … to … .
+The ratings were averaged across the nine classroom events as we were not interested in individual classroom events, but only in the expected mean level of arousal during the teaching phase.
+With reference to the underlying theoretical model of stress (see Fig. 1), the disruption appraisal was used to assess the evaluation of the stressor (see Fig. 1, box 2).
+The confidence appraisal referred to the resources available for coping with the stressors (see Fig. 1, box 4).

 ## Data analysis